ScarletTanager/fipscrypto/README.md

 # fipscrypto
-Examples of cryptographic usage that will pass muster for FIPS-compliant solutions
+Examples of cryptographic usage that will pass master for FIPS-compliant solutions